 The consequences to businesses of failing to tackle cyber crime threats are higher than ever, both in terms of direct financial losses and wider reputational damage.

-For instance, IBM and the Ponemon Institute's 2021 Cost of a Data Breach report found that the last 12 months had the highest average cost in 17 years, with firms in the UK lose $3.88 million (£2.9 million) per breach, up from $3.9 million in 2020.
+For instance, IBM and the Ponemon Institute's 2021 Cost of a Data Breach report found that the last 12 months had the highest average cost in 17 years, with firms in the UK facing costs of $467 million (£3.38 million) per breach, up from $3.9 million in 2020.
 There are several factors that contribute to these losses, including:

 However, costs can vary widely.
-The most expensive breaches are typically those that involve the loss of personally identifiable information, so protecting these records must be an especially high priority.
+The most expensive breaches are typically those that involve the loss of personally identifiable information (PII), so protecting these records must be an especially high priority.
 Indeed, IBM noted each lost record containing customer PII costs a firm $180, and as these are included in 44 per cent of breaches, these expenses can quickly mount up.

 The key roles businesses need

 To avoid these consequences, it's vital businesses have skilled and experienced cyber security personnel to build and maintain defences, as well as respond to threats in progress.